 - - Video verification

 Alarm system pricing in New Jersey varies based on property size, features needed, and monitoring level.
-Here's what to expect:
+NJ costs run 5-10% above national averages due to higher labor rates and stricter building codes.
+For a deeper dive into commercial pricing, see our business security system cost guide.

 | Component | Budget | Mid-Range | Premium |